Once set, the "schedule" will continue to work as long as there is electricity power supplied.

 (CRI) in street talk is a measure of how an illuminated object appears to the eye.
 As a guide the higher the CRI rating >85, the closer the illuminated object is when compared to standardized daylight.
 Typical CRI value available are: CRI70 for outdoor recreational sports, CRI80 for interior task areas, >CRI90 clinical observation tasks.

-Si (k) denotes the colour temperature of a light source referenced against a black body radiator.
+Si (K) denotes the correlated colour temperature (CCT) of a light source referenced against a black body radiator.

 In street terms colour temperature is how warm or cool you see the light source.